-A licensee must at all times maintain sufficient assets to meet the minimum financial resources requirements, as prescribed by the Regulations.
+A licensee must at all times maintain sufficient assets to meet the minimum capital and other financial resources requirements, as prescribed by the Regulations.

 65 Fees

 A person who fails to pay an annual licence fee within the period specified under this Act is liable to a penalty of 10% of the licence fee for each day.